fcambus/spleen/README.md

 release tarballs contain the fonts in the following formats: `PCF`, `PSF` (for the Linux console), and `.dfont` for Macintosh users.

-All font sizes contain all ISO/IEC 8859-1 characters, except for the 5x8 version which only contains printable ASCII characters due to character size constraints.
+All font sizes contain all ISO/IEC 8859-1 characters (Basic Latin and Latin-1 Supplement unicode block) and Latin Extended-A characters, except for the 5x8 version which only contains printable ASCII characters due to character size constraints.

 The font name is a reference to Baudelaire.